Pagan & Magickal Terms and Definitions

 Neo-Pagan: "new Pagan"; Pagan religions or practices which are modern but modeled from ancient Pagan systems or traditions; some Pagans today dislike the term.
 First coined by Oberon Zell to differentiate from other uses of the term "Pagan."

-Occult: "hidden" or "hidden from public knowledge"; used today for anything not widely understood and usually feared.
+Occult: "hidden" or "hidden from public knowledge"; sometimes used for anything not widely understood and usually feared by the general populace.
 Sometimes used in reference to non-mainstream things that were once secret or obscure, but are more widely available to the public today.

 Old Ones, The: all of the Gods of the many pantheons worshiped or acknowledge by ancient cultures and civilizations predating the Gods of modern and monotheistic faiths.